qmk/qmk_firmware/keyboards/playkbtw/helen80/keymaps/default/readme.md

 # Default Helen 80 Layout

-This is the default layout that comes flashed on every Helen 80.
-All key pins are shown in the file.
+This is the default tkl_ansi layout that comes flashed on every Helen 80.